 This is a guide on how to set up Laravel Valet on macOS for a WordPress local development environment.
-Using Valet as a WordPress local dev solution has the main benefits of speed, being light weight and using less configurations to go wrong than say a solution like Vagrant.
+Using Valet as a WordPress local development solution has the main benefits of speed, being light weight and using less configurations to go wrong than say a solution like Vagrant.

 Valet runs only on macOS and runs directly on top of the operating system, not in a virtual container.

 The key software components needed are Homebrew; a package manager and Laravel; a PHP framework.

 Valet itself has a Nginx, PHP 7.2, MariaDB or MySQL, DnsMasq and by default uses the .test domain name, you add in a database MariaDB or MySQL.
 Once the software is all installed Valet itself will launch automatically on start up.

 Set Up Local Development Environment